Schema WordPress Theme Review, Loads under milliseconds, helps you rank higher!

 No matter, how tidy is your WordPress site installation is, or the low numbers of plugins you’re using on WordPress sites.
-If the theme on your site is bulky and stuffed with too much of graphics or scripts, chances are high, that your WordPress site could never make it to load under 1.5 seconds.
+If the theme on your site is bulky and stuffed with too many graphics or scripts, chances are high, that your WordPress site could never make it load under 1.5 seconds.

 Yes!
 1.5 seconds is the ideal time, for any website to load in your visitor’s browser.

 Similarly, if the structure of your WordPress theme is not on par with SEO rules, then no matter how much you try to configure the SEO on your WordPress sites, you won’t be able to rank better.

 Even with a dedicated SEO plugin you won’t able to achieve the desired rankings in SERPs unless you change the SEO structure of your WordPress theme.

 Hence, what I’m trying to tell you that in order to make a WordPress website rank high in SERPs, you need a fast loading WordPress theme, which is also designed to adhere the rules of search engines, such as Google.